Fundraise for Us

-Fundraising is an exciting way to use your skills, talents and expertise, while raising money for women and their children who are fleeing domestic violence and abuse.
+Fundraising is an exciting way to use your skills, talents and expertise, while raising money to support women and children experiencing domestic violence.

 Whether on your own or with a group of friends, hosting your own fundraising event for Women’s Crisis Services is a great way to help us help abused women and children.
 From a family fun day to a black tie dinner – there are lots of ways to get people together to help raise money for Anselma House and Haven House.

 We provide you with any support you need – including a dedicated fundraising contact, and materials like event posters, donation forms, our logo, and a script to read at your fundraising event.
-For more information, or for help completing the application form, please contact Alan Sharpe, Fund Development Manager, at (519) 741-9184 ext 2003, or email firstname.lastname@example.org.
+Click here to complete our event application form.

 I want to organize a fundraiser for Women’s Crisis Services but I’m not sure what to do.